NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Data.md

-# Cases and Files Search
+# Data

+## Overview

 The data view is the entry point to data searching on the GDC Data Portal, it provides access to all main features of the portal

-## Overview

 The Data view is the main section used on the GDC Data Portal to search for data.